Rainbow Bus Rapid Transit System: Description

 The Dange Chowk flyover was built by the PCMC as part of the BRTS project.

 Feeder bus routes or regular services are run by PMPML from various locations in the city up to the BRT corridors.

 The system will when completed comprise eight routes with a total length of 112 km, with improved street lighting and passenger facilities on the roads used by the system.
 It will require around 650 buses to operate the complete network.
 The system will be substantially different from that in neighbouring Pune, with wider roads and grade separation allowing a more substantial network to be constructed.

-The buses and bus stops alike are integrated via the Integrated Traffic Management System (ITMS) which enable travellers to know the ETA of the bus.
-The bus stops and the buses are equipped with automatic doors, that open when they are in close proximity.
-The bus-stops are easily accessible by a low-gradient ramp on one end.
+The buses and bus stops alike are integrated via the Integrated Traffic Management System (ITMS), which enables travellers to know the ETA of the bus.
+The bus stops and the buses are equipped with automatic doors that open when they are in close proximity.
+The bus stops are easily accessible by a low-gradient ramp on one end.
 Signals are being installed near the bus stops to enable pedestrians to cross the road.